Moratti – Creating the Champagne of the South?

 OP has 3,000 hectares of Pinot Noir, (aka Pinot Nero), grown for both still and sparkling wines.
 In this sense, it’s become the Italian homeland of this classic French variety.
 To put that size in context, it’s the equivalent of about a third of the Pinot Noir area of Burgundy.
 That also makes it the second-largest area of Pinot Noir in Europe!

 The Pinot Nero arrived here from France, first planted at Conte Vistarino, which is only 10 km away from Cigognola.
 In 1850, Augusto Carlo Giorgi di Vistarino planted selected Pinot Noir clones from Burgundy, the first person to do so in the OP.
-In 1865, he then became the first to make sparkling wine with it, employing the traditional method developed in Champagne.
+In 1865, he became the first to make sparkling wine with it, employing the traditional method developed in Champagne.
 So suited were these non-native vines to the local OP terroir and to sparkling winemaking that others followed his lead – some using Metodo Classico, others later with on the Charmat/Martinotti method.

 So Pinot Noir dominant fizz is long-established in these parts, and a DOC was established in 1970.
 However, for many years, this area, just like many other Italian regions, often sacrificed quality for quantity.
 Also, a good deal of the Pinot Nero was sold in bulk to sparkling winemakers elsewhere in Italy, particularly neighbouring Piemonte.
 The Italian wine renaissance began to change this situation, and the OP is emerging thanks to a focus on quality.
 Nevertheless, this area remains one of Italy’s best-kept secrets!